 Can a leaky gut repair itself?
 And what are the symptoms?
 Learn how to recognise a leaky gut and what to do about it.

 Your gut may seem completely separate from your brain, but your digestive system has significant implications on your brain health and your mental health.
-And many people have no idea that they have a leaky gut.
+And many people have no idea that they have leaky gut symptoms.

-In this guide, we’ll explore what a leaky gut is, what the symptoms of leaky gut syndrome are, and how to give your gut the love and care it needs to thrive.
+In this guide, we’ll explore what leaky gut syndrome is, what the symptoms of leaky gut are, and how to give your gut the love and care it needs to thrive.